Which of the following is NOT a function of the integumentary sys... | Channels for Pearson+

 1

 Step 1: Begin by understanding the primary functions of the integumentary system.
 The integumentary system includes the skin, hair, nails, and associated glands.
-Its main roles are protection, regulation, and synthesis of certain substances.
+Its main roles are protection, temperature regulation, sensation, excretion, and synthesis of vitamin D.

-Step 2: Review the listed options and match them to the known functions of the integumentary system.
-For example, protection against pathogens is a key function as the skin acts as a physical barrier.
+Step 2: Analyze each option provided in the question.
+For example, 'Protection against pathogens' is a valid function of the integumentary system because the skin acts as a physical barrier to prevent the entry of harmful microorganisms.

-Step 3: Consider the synthesis of vitamin D. The skin plays a crucial role in producing vitamin D when exposed to sunlight, which is essential for calcium absorption and bone health.
+Step 3: Evaluate 'Regulation of body temperature.'
+This is another function of the integumentary system, achieved through mechanisms like sweating and vasodilation or vasoconstriction of blood vessels in the skin.

-Step 4: Examine the regulation of body temperature.
-The integumentary system helps regulate temperature through mechanisms like sweating and vasodilation or vasoconstriction of blood vessels in the skin.
+Step 4: Consider 'Synthesis of vitamin D.' The skin plays a critical role in synthesizing vitamin D when exposed to sunlight, making this a valid function of the integumentary system.

 Watch next